Find Affordable College Courses

 After completing their Bachelor's Degree, communication sciences graduates from Brooklyn College carry an average student debt load of $15,381.

-A rank of #3 on this year’s list means St John’s University - New York is a great place for communication sciences students working on their bachelor’s degree.
-Located in the city of Queens, STJ is a private not-for-profit college with a fairly large student population.
+Out of the 52 schools in the Middle Atlantic Region that were part of this year’s ranking, St John’s University - New York landed the # 3 spot on the list.
+Located in the large city of Queens, STJ is a private not-for-profit school with a large student population.

 Communication Sciences majors at STJ take out an average of $23,305 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $427, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Communication Sciences at St John’s University - New York
+Full Communication Sciences at St John’s University - New York Report

 #4